genesiscommunitysuccess/docs/docs/front-end-reference/design-systems/rapid.md

 accentPalette.setValueFor(targetElement, myAccentPalette);
 ```

-This combined with the declarative approach is very powerful.
+This, combined with the declarative approach, is very powerful.

 :::tip